 – Phallic stage (3-6 years): the child’s genitalia are his or her primary erogenous zone, and they become aware of their bodies, their parents and other children’s bodies at this age.
 In the phallic stage, a boy’s decisive psychosexual experience is the Oedipus complex, his son–father competition for possession of mother.
 For a girl it is the Electra complex (according to Carl Jung), involving her daughter–mother competition for psychosexual possession of father.
 Unresolved psychosexual competition for the opposite-sex parent might produce a phallic-stage fixation leading a girl to become a woman who continually strives to dominate men and a boy to become an aggressive, over-ambitious, vain man.
 The satisfactory parental handling and resolution of the Oedipus complex and of the Electra complex are most important in developing the infantile super-ego, because, by identifying with a parent, the child internalizes morality, thereby, choosing to comply with societal rules, rather than having to reflexively comply in fear of punishment.

 – Latency stage (6 years-puberty): in this stage the child consolidates the character habits he or she developed in the three, earlier stages of psychosexual development.
 The drives are latent (hidden) and gratification is delayed so the child must derive the pleasure of gratification from secondary process-thinking that directs the libidinal drives towards external activities, such as schooling, friendships, hobbies, etc. If fixation occurs in this stage it will lead to sexual unfulfillment.

-- Genital stage (puberty-death): as in the phallic stage, the genital stage is centered upon the genitalia.
+– Genital stage (puberty-death): as in the phallic stage, the genital stage is centred upon the genitalia.
 The psychological difference between the phallic and genital stages is that the ego is established in the latter; the person’s concern shifts from primary-drive gratification (instinct) to applying secondary process-thinking in order to gratify desires symbolically and intellectually by means of friendships, a love relationship, or family and adult responsibilities.
 If fixation occurs at this stage it will lead to frigidity, impotence and unsatisfactory relationships.